Cleaning your roof is as important as cleaning your bathroom. We’d like to argue it’s more important. Without a roof over your head, what’s the point?

 Fall in the Midwest means TONS of leaves.
 Depending on the number of deciduous trees you have surrounding your home, you should be on the lookout for accumulating leaves.
 When leaves get wet, they can cause water to pool contributing to roof weakness and leaks.

-If leaves are dry, you should be able to easily blow them off of your roof using a leaf blower.
+- Leaf Blower – If leaves are dry, you should be able to easily blow them off of your roof using a leaf blower.
 This is best to do on a ladder so you have more control over the direction the leaves blow.
-Avoid blowing leaves toward gutters.
+Avoid blowing leaves toward gutters where you’ll have to gather and clean them, too!

 Broken branches should also be cleared as soon as possible.
 They can cause damage to shingles, break windows, and fall on people.
 Clear them from the ground or ladder, but clear them quickly.